Key Takeaways

 Dwarf Roborovski (Pet Robo)

-The Roborovski hamster—affectionately called “Robo”—is the pint‑size night owl of the hamster world.
+The Roborovski hamster— affectionately called "Robo"—is the pint-size night owl of the hamster world.
 These little guys max out at about two inches long and tip the scales at just one ounce.
-Despite their tiny stature, they’re surprisingly quick and love to scamper around their cage, making them a lively addition to any home.
+Despite their tiny stature, they're surprisingly quick and love to scamper around their cage.

-Robos are known for being low‑maintenance and relatively quiet.
-They enjoy the company of other Robos, especially if they’ve grown up together, but they’re not big fans of being handled for long periods.
-Think of them as the “look, don’t touch” type of pet—perfect for anyone who loves watching antics rather than constant snuggles.
+Robos are low-maintenance and relatively quiet.
+They enjoy the company of other Robos, especially if they've grown up together.
+However, they're not big fans of being handled for long periods.
+Think of them as the "look, don't touch" type of pet.
+Perfect for anyone who loves watching antics rather than constant snuggles.

 Species Overview